dolores1234/getting_cleaning_data/README.md

 	* using rbind to combine the Y train and test data frames to create a newy data frame with 10299 observations on 1 activity variable.

-	* using rbind again to combine the the subject train and test data frames to create the newSubject data frame with 10299 observations on 1 participant (subject) variable.
+	* using rbind again to combine the subject train and test data frames to create the newSubject data frame with 10299 observations on 1 participant (subject) variable.

 	* using cbind to combine the newX and newY data frames to create a mergedData data frame of 10299